wqaali/Business_Central_Simple_Interface_Change/README.md

 2:In Visual Studio Code's Explorer pane, right-click and create a new file named Customer Card Ext.al as committed in this respository.

 3:Add Table Extension Code and pageextesion as well

-    //Create and customer column for customer table which will hold Country information. tableextension 50100 "Customer Share Details" extends Customer {
+    Create and customer column for customer table which will hold Country information.

+    tableextension 50100 "Customer Share Details" extends Customer {
         fields